SeakyLuo/SMPlayer/README.md

 # SMPlayer
-Simple Music Player that manages local music files better than Groove.
+A Simple Music Player that manages local music files better than Groove.

+# TO RUN
+Download it and open it using Visual Studio.
+Build it with local computer.
+Go to Settings and Set the Root Folder of your music files.

 # TO DO